Methodology and sources

 Confidence levels

-High: primary official evidence; Medium: official evidence but partial/undated; Low: limited or indirect evidence.
+High: primary official evidence; Medium: official evidence but partial or undated; Low: limited or indirect evidence.

 Note: Confidence is about evidence quality, not product quality.